Named Entity Disambiguation is important in a Knowledge Graph Search System

 A Dictionary of Named Entities

-Augmenting Search Results by Senses of Entity Names
+Augmenting Search Results by Named Entity Disambiguation

-On a search for “John Williams”, the results shown may be for:
+On a search for “John Williams,” the results shown may be for:

 (4) and on, for any number of the different senses of the name.